MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/6-keep-it-simple.md

 *Contoso's challenge*

-- One of the components of the newly acquired application facilitates collecting feedback from the users directly on the website, after they have made a reservation.
-The feature has very rarely been used since its release because most users just skip over it.
-There has been a strong feedback loop mechanism from users that works through the company’s social media accounts, which are heavily used for marketing user interaction.
-This mechanism has been used significantly more frequently than the website's feedback function.
+- One of the components of the newly acquired application facilitates collecting feedback from the users directly on the website after they’ve made a reservation.
+The feature is rarely used because most users just skip over it.
+There’s a strong feedback loop mechanism from users that works through the company’s social media accounts, which is heavily used for marketing user interaction.
+This mechanism is used significantly more frequently than the website's feedback function.

 *Applying the approach and outcomes*